 The tenure process at LMU describes the procedure resulting in a tenure decision based on a clear and transparent set of performance criteria.

-The earliest date at which candidates may apply for tenure is 3 years after their appointment.
-Candidates will receive a letter specifically informing them about this option shortly after completion of their third year (of employment) as tenure-track professors.
+The tenure process is initiated following candidates‘ submission of an application for tenure evaluation.
+The earliest date at which candidates may receive tenure is 3 years after their appointment.
+Candidates will receive a letter specifically informing them about this option during their tenure-track phase.
 The latest date at which candidates may apply for tenure evaluation is the beginning of the fifth year of their tenure-track phase.

 Following candidates’ applications for tenure evaluation, their individual faculty will establish a faculty commission: Based on at least two external reviews, this commission shall consider whether the performance criteria have been met.
 The tenure application and faculty vote will then be forwarded to a university-wide tenure commission which shall deliver an opinion on the tenure process.
 The University Governing Board will then make a decision about the tenure application based on the recommendations of both commissions.